 ASUS GeForce RTX 5060 LP BRK 8GB GDDR7 Graphics Card

 The ASUS RTX 5060 LP is the best graphics card under £500 for most people, and it's not even close.
-At £329.99, you're getting NVIDIA's latest architecture with 8GB of GDDR7 memory, which is properly fast stuff.
+At this price, you're getting NVIDIA's latest architecture with 8GB of GDDR7 memory, which is properly fast stuff.
 I've been testing this in a mid-range gaming rig, and it handles 1080p gaming at high to ultra settings without breaking a sweat.

 What makes this card special is the low-profile design.
 If you're building in a compact case or upgrading a pre-built Dell or HP, this fits where chunkier cards won't.
 The dual-fan cooler keeps temperatures around 68°C under load, which is excellent for such a small card.
 ASUS has also added IP5X dust resistance, so it should last longer in less-than-pristine environments.